EngFlow/codelabs/README.md

 # Bazel Codelab

-## Exercise 4: Java client unit tests
+## Exercise 3: Java client unit tests

-In this exercise, we will build tests for the Java classes that were added in the last exercise.
+In this exercise, we will build tests for several Java classes.
 Look in `//java/src/main/java/bazel/bootcamp`.
 You should see two new files:
 * `JavaLoggingClientLibraryTest.java`
 * `JavaLoggingClientTest.java`